Best Cities in Portugal for Americans

 Decision Framework: How to Match the City to the Person

-If your priority is global access and soft landing, Lisbon often leads.
+If your priority is access, international connectivity, and smoother early-stage landing, Lisbon usually leads.
 If your priority is balanced urban life, Porto is often the best long-term fit.
 If your priority is lower cost with strong livability, Braga, Coimbra, and Aveiro deserve serious attention.
-If your priority is climate and retirement-style living, the Algarve belongs on the shortlist.
+If your priority is climate and retirement-style living, the Algarve should be on the shortlist.
+If your priority is maximum cost reduction and immersion, smaller towns may make sense, but only if you are choosing them for what they are rather than for a fantasy of effortless simplicity.

 Yonduur Perspective